 11.8.3.2 RUC Market Revenues

 For any Settlement Interval, the RUC Market Revenue for a Bid Cost Recovery Eligible Resource is the RUC Availability Payment as specified in Section 11.2.2.1 divided by the number of Settlement Intervals in a Trading Hour.
-If the RUC Availability Bid Cost of a BCR Eligible Resource is reduced to zero (0) in a Settlement Interval because of Uninstructed Deviation as stated in Section 11.8.3.1.3, then the RUC Market Revenue for that resource for that Settlement Interval shall also be set to zero (0) since the resource is subject to rescission of RUC Availability Payments as specified in Section 31.5.7.
 The CAISO will determine the RUC Market Revenues for Multi-Stage Generating Resources based on the Generating Unit level.

 11.8.3.3 RUC Bid Cost Recovery for Metered Subsystem